RNGSSB/source-sdk-2013-bds-base/README.md

 ## Projects using this base:
 - SURVIVOR II (Based on HL2DM, Active Development)
-- Quiver Fortress (Based on TF2, Active Development)
+- Quiver Fortress (Based on TF2, Shelved)

 ## Features:
 - Restored game project generator scripts.
 No more having to generate every project!